rbind/blog.jemu.name/content/posts/2020-06-25-mpmp-take-away-triangles/index.en.markdown

 }

 # Demo:
-x <- c(4, 8, 12)
+x <- c(5, 8, 12)
 takeaway(x)
 ```

 ```
-#> [1] 4 8 4
+#> [1] 3 7 4
 ```

+This should implement the following operation:

+{{< figure src="take-away-diagram.png" alt="Diagram showing the take-way triangle operation" caption="Once again, money spent on OmniGraffle very well... underutilized." >}}

-I'm not too sure about the notation, but I think if I put it like this it should at least roughly get the idea across:
+I'm not too sure about the notation, but I think if I put it like this should be a roughly correct way to formalize the operation:

 `\begin{align}
 \operatorname{takeaway}: \mathbb{N}^3 &\to \mathbb{N}^3 \\